-No D Deliverable 03 3 Central Instance for management of Data & Software Description of Deliverable: Detailed description of and roadmap for the implementation of a basic functionality of a European Central Instance (incl. connected IT/Cloud architecture) for the pre-deployment phase Intermediate Milestones: and detailed scope added (with support of PMO) Nov.
-2024 • From SC2.3: Approved concept for organisation and processes of Central Instance Q3 2024 From SC2.3: Approved concept for implementation for the pre-deployment phase (stakeholder analysis, project organisation, budget) for operation of FDFT and monitoring of reliability of the pre-deployment trains) Nov.
-2024 Detailed roadmap for implementation of a basic functionality of the CI for the pre- deployment phase Q1 2025 Preparation of a PoC Q3 2025 Definition of Done: Definition of Management Organization , Procedures, IT (Cloud) Architecture for FDFT applicative software download, FDFT data upload and dispatching to authorized data owners and data users.
-Interaction with other Domains/IP: FP5, EDDP STIP Reference (if applicable): STIP_47
+No Deliverable 03 Central Instance for management of Data & Software Q3 2025 cription of Deliverable: Detailed description of and roadmap for the implementation a basic functionality of a European Central Instance (incl. connected IT/Cloud nitecture) for the pre-deployment phase • Inte ermediate Milestones: 0 Document structure and properties in Polarion (SEMP P1.8), identified task associated and detailed scope added (with support of PMO) Nov.
+2024 0 From SC2.3: Approved concept for organisation and processes of Central Instance Q3 2024 0 From SC2.3: Approved concept for implementation for the pre-deployment phase (stakeholder analysis, project organisation, budget) Q3 2024 Agreement with EDDP (and FP5) on requirements and needs for data upload (mainly for operation of FDFT and monitoring of reliability of the pre-deployment trains) Nov.
+2024 0 Detailed roadmap for implementation of a basic functionality of the CI for the pre- deployment phase Q1 2025 0 Preparation of a PoC Q3 2025 Definition of Done: Definition of Management Organization , Procedures, IT (Cloud) Architecture for FDFT applicative software download, FDFT data upload and dispatching to authorized data owners and data users.
+Interaction with other Domains/IP: FP5, EDDP • STIF P Reference (if applicable): STIP_47